-- 1. An Eventing Recorded Warning will be systematically awarded for the following offence: - a) Athlete continues after clear 3 refusals, a fall, or any form of elimination. - b) Any other case of Dangerous Riding - c) Athlete not seeing a Vet or a doctor after a fall - d) Athlete leaving the venue after having retired, been eliminated or stopped during the Cross Country Test without having their Horse checked by the Veterinary Delegate - e) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum or by stronger sanction(s) (as provided for under Art.
-526.2). - f) for pressing a tired horse together with 25 penalties - 2.
-Yellow Card Warning Card will be systematically awarded for the following offence: - a) All cases of excessive use of whip, as defined above, or by stronger sanction(s) (as provided for under Art.
-526.2). - b) Any other cases of Abuse of Horse - c) Excessive pressing of a tired horse - d) Riding an Exhausted horse coupled in addition to Disqualification
+- a) An Eventing Recorded Warning will be systematically awarded for the following offence: - i) Athlete continues after clear 3 refusals, a fall, or any form of elimination. - ii) Any other case of Dangerous Riding - iii) Athlete not seeing a doctor after a fall - iv) Athlete leaving the venue after having retired, been eliminated or stopped during the Cross Country Test without having their Horse checked by the Veterinary Delegate - v) All cases of minor Blood on Horse caused by the Athlete either in the mouth or on flanks from spurs as a minimum or by stronger sanction(s) (as provided for under Art.
+526.2). - vi) for pressing a tired horse together with 25 penalties - b) Yellow Card Warning Card will be systematically awarded for the following offence: - i) All cases of excessive use of whip, as defined above, or by stronger sanction(s) (as provided for under Art.
+526.2). - ii) Any other cases of Abuse of Horse - iii) Excessive pressing of a tired horse - iv) Riding an Exhausted horse coupled in addition to Disqualification